ABOUT THE PROGRAM

-- The company does not have a current NIH SBIR/STTR application under review (from the September 5, 2019 submission) with the same scope of work.
+- The company does not have a current NIH SBIR/STTR application under review with the same scope of work.

-- The research area of interest aligns with the mission of the participating Institutes (see list above).
+- The research area of interest aligns with the mission of the participating Institutes and Centers (see list above).

 - The company is seeking support for the preparation of a Phase I SBIR or STTR application only.
-Fast Track and Direct-to-Phase II applicants are not eligible.
+Fast Track, Phase II or Direct-to-Phase II applicants are not eligible.

 - Each company may submit only one application to the AAP.